kiransingh99/project-trubisky/README.md

 Following that, the columns contain data at each timestep of the throw as listed below.
 Note that these columns can be in any order, provided they follow the first set of columns:

 - velocities (e_r), (e_theta), (e_phi) - the velocity of the ball in ball-centred coordinates.
 The origin of this axis is the centre of the ball, and this orthonormal set rotates with the ball.
+- velocities (x), (y), (z) - the velocity of the ball in cartesian coordinates.
+This is relative to a stationary observer.

 ### Global tracker file